 If you elect to itemize, you must use IRS Form 1040 to file your taxes and attach Schedule A.

-- On Schedule A, report the total medical expenses you paid during the year on line 1 and your adjusted gross income (from line 38 of your Form 1040) on line 2.
+- On Schedule A, report the total medical expenses you paid during the year on line 1 and your adjusted gross income (from your Form 1040) on line 2.

-- The resulting amount on line 4 will be subtracted from your adjusted gross income to reduce your taxable income for the year.
+- The resulting amount on line 4 will be added to any other itemized deductions and subtracted from your adjusted gross income to reduce your taxable income for the year.

-- If this amount, plus any other standard deductions you claim, is less than your standard deduction, you should not itemize.
+- If this amount, plus any other itemized deductions you claim, is less than your standard deduction, you probably shouldn't itemize.

 Let an expert do your taxes for you, start to finish with TurboTax Live Full Service.
 Or you can get your taxes done right, with experts by your side with TurboTax Live Assisted.
 File your own taxes with confidence using TurboTax.
 Just answer simple questions, and we’ll guide you through filing your taxes with confidence.
 Whichever way you choose, get your maximum refund guaranteed.